 2 cups butternut squash, diced

 1 1/2 cups assorted dried fruit (raisins, cranberries, cherries, etc)

 1 cup white wine (omit for whole30, use 2 tablespoons vinegar + 1 cup broth instead)

 1 cup brussels sprout leaves, blanched (boiled for a minute or so), optional

 Heat oil and butter in a large skillet.
 Add herbs and all vegetables except onion and cook for about 15 minutes.
 Add onion and cook for another 15 minutes or so, until the vegetables are done.

-Meanwhile, bring wine to a simmer in a small saucepan with a little bit of water.
+Meanwhile, bring wine (or vinegar for whole30) to a simmer in a small saucepan with a little bit of water.
 Add dried fruit and let it simmer until the fruit is plump, about 5 minutes.
 Drain and set aside.

 Once the vegetables are done (a knife pierced into one will give no resistance), toss them with the dried fruit and brussel sprout leaves.
 Add salt and pepper to taste.
 Serve immediately.